Technical

 The Use Advanced Formula option located at the bottom of the Set Query dialog is used to configure advanced queries as shown below.

 Notice that the query becomes an expression.
 Insert parentheses, multiple fields, or equations into the expression area.
 When completed, click on the Check Formula button to verify the expression.
-EBMS uses the following code types for advanced formula expressions:

-1. Database expressions: Review Database Expressions for database expression syntax and functions.
+1. Database Expressions: Review Database Expressions for database expression syntax and functions.

-The following is the same Set Query code as shown above but using the Crystal syntax:
+The following is the same Set Query code as shown above, but using the Crystal syntax:

 Copying Queries